sigongjoa/TALOS_Studio/docs/AXIS/phase9_line_detection_evaluation.md

 -   Proceed with Phase 1 (Technical Implementation) to generate the comparison results.
 -   Update this document with the generated results and complete the analysis.
 -   Begin integration of the chosen model into the main AXIS pipeline as per `AXIS_Development_Roadmap_and_Improvements.md`.

+## 8. Limitations and Considerations

+These models are primarily designed around line segments, and their ability to handle **smooth curves** perfectly is often limited.
+Most implementations approximate curves using straight line segments or combinations of segments.
+Directly outputting curve structures in a vector format is still largely an area of active research and experimentation, with fully stable implementations being rare.